 The city lies in the province of Ardeal, one of the most picturesque, traditional and genuine corners of Romania, a place where locals – honest and peaceful – love their land more than anything, where deep-rooted traditions are still alive and where the food has a special taste.

-The city’s historic character makes it an ideal city-break destination for romantics, for culture devotees, for gourmets and for travelers aiming to discover Romania as it is – charming and distinctive.
+The city’s historic character makes it an ideal city break destination for romantics, culture devotees, gourmets and for travelers aiming to discover Romania as it is – charming and distinctive.

-Brasov is another medieval chapter of the charming Transylvania, an excellent European city ideally located in the mountains.
+Brasov is another medieval chapter of charming Transylvania, an excellent European city ideally located in the heart of the mountains.

-Featuring the narrowest street in Europe (Rope Street), a plethora of towers, bastions and cathedrals, a first-class architectural spectacle, an animated lifestyle and the most beautiful landscapes in the country, Brasov is a big stylish city with something for everyone.
+Featuring the narrowest street in Europe (Rope Street), a plethora of towers, bastions and cathedrals, first-class architecture, an animated lifestyle and the most beautiful landscapes in the country, Brasov is a big stylish city with something for everyone.

 Famous for its sparkling nightlife, the lovely medieval design and its perfect setting near Romania’s finest alpine resorts, Brasov is the best choice for mountain enthusiasts, party haunters, culture aficionados and everything in between.

 Bucharest is that city that most people, including artists, mistake it for Budapest.
 In fact, Bucharest is the capital of Romania and it has nothing to do with the Hungarian city of Budapest.
-This being cleared, let’s see what Bucharest has to offer to its visitors.
+This being cleared, let’s see what Bucharest has to offer its visitors.

 We used to call it “Little Paris” once, then it became the city of malls, but the eclectic Romanian capital is definitely much more than that.
 Just think about it: vibrant nightlife, striking architecture, plenty of parks, gardens, galleries, museums and a charming Old Town lined up with stylish cafes, all waiting to be explored and discovered.